LADY: Linear Attention for Autonomous Driving Efficiency without Transformers: Introduction

-In recent developments of recurrent-style language models~\cite{gu2023mamba,dao2024transformers,peng2023rwkv,peng2024eagle,peng2025rwkv,kimiteam2025kda}, linear attention has gained widespread attention for achieving transformer‑style parallel efficiency during training while preserving the lightweight, efficient inference characteristic of RNNs.
-In this work, we aim to leverage the latest RWKV-7 modules to fuse multi-frame camera and LiDAR features, enhancing planning performance while substantially reducing computational overhead.
-Consequently, we propose LADY, a fully linear attention-based framework that fuses multi-frame camera and LiDAR features to generate multi-modal trajectories, as shown in Fig.~\ref{fig:overall_fig}(c).
-Notably, our framework is designed with good extensibility and can be seamlessly adapted to other linear attention models beyond RWKV-7, offering flexibility for further performance optimization and model diversification.
+In the realm of sequence modeling, linear attention mechanisms~\cite{gu2023mamba,dao2024transformers,peng2023rwkv,peng2024eagle,peng2025rwkv,kimiteam2025kda} have gained widespread attention for combining the parallel training efficiency of Transformers with the lightweight, constant-time inference of RNNs.
+Building upon the latest RWKV-7 architecture, we propose LADY, a fully linear attention-based framework designed to efficiently fuse multi-frame camera and LiDAR features for multi-modal trajectory generation, as depicted in Fig.~\ref{fig:overall_fig}(c).
+By aiming to leverage the efficiency of linear attention, LADY enhances planning performance while substantially reducing computational overhead.
+Notably, our framework is designed with modular extensibility, allowing for seamless adaptation to other linear attention variants beyond RWKV-7, thus offering flexibility for future optimization.

-Our main contributions are as follows: \begin{itemize} \item To our best knowledge, LADY is the first fully linear attention-based end-to-end autonomous driving model. \item We propose a lightweight linear cross-attention (LICA) mechanism to guarantee LADY’s end-to-end linear attention, and integrate it with a diffusion-based decoder to enhance the multi-modal distribution of trajectories. \item LADY is designed to support fusion of long‑range temporal context at inference with constant computational and memory overhead—regardless of the length of historical camera and LiDAR features—thereby enhancing planning performance. \item Experimental results demonstrate that LADY achieves notable performance improvement in both planning accuracy and runtime efficiency on the NAVSIM and Bench2Drive benchmarks.
-Additionally, LADY is validated on edge devices, confirming its applicability in the real world. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item To the best of our knowledge, LADY is the first fully linear attention-based end-to-end autonomous driving model, eliminating quadratic complexity components throughout the pipeline. \item We propose a lightweight linear cross-attention (LICA) mechanism to ensure end-to-end linearity.
+Integrated with a diffusion-based trajectory decoder, it enhances the diversity and quality of multi-modal trajectories. \item LADY is capable of fusing long-range temporal context during inference with constant computational and memory overhead ($O(1)$ complexity), regardless of the historical sequence length, thereby significantly enhancing planning robustness. \item Experimental results demonstrate that LADY achieves superior trade-offs between planning accuracy and runtime efficiency on the NAVSIM and Bench2Drive benchmarks, with edge validation confirming its practical applicability for real-world deployment. \end{itemize}